DirectedF/NC_data/README.md

+# Explore Government Impact on Life Quality in North Carolina

+## Project Overview
-This project examines the relationship between government actions and quality of life in North Carolina by analyzing representatives, legislative activities, expenditures, demographics, and voting patterns, aiming to track and illustrate this connection over time.
-To accomplish this, we require additional data and analytical reports to create a detailed view that allows for in-depth analysis across various dimensions.
-See the project list better understand the need and scope: <https://www.directedfusion.com/NC_project>
+This project delves into how government actions influence quality of life in North Carolina by analyzing legislative activities, expenditures, demographics, and voting patterns.
+We aim to uncover trends and insights to inform public policy and enhance citizen understanding.
+Learn more about our project scope here: <https://www.directedfusion.com/NC_project>

-The database contains state finances, revenues, federal transfers, budget, demographics, individual income levels, household data, county facts, school evaluations, tax rates, voter registration, vote stats, government representatives, districts, and legislative activities.
-The data is meticulously extracted and prepped from many sources, transformed, and prepared for Looker Studio reporting and infographics.

-# Goal / Example Questions
-Primary goal is acquire a complete undersanding of NC counties.
+## Data Repository
+We* compile and analyze a wealth of data including:
+- **State Finances**: Budgets, revenues, and federal transfers.
+- **Demographics**: County-specific data including income levels and household statistics.
+- **Education**: School evaluations and tax rates.
+- **Political Dynamics**: Voter registration stats and legislative activities.

+## Project Goals
+Our mission is to provide data-driven insights into how governmental decisions affect North Carolina's residents and who those residents are.
+This project aims to be a resource for policymakers, academics, and the public to foster informed decision-making.

+## Key Questions
+We seek to answer questions like:
-- At the NC county level, is there a difference between voting party preferences and quality of life?
+- Do voting party preferences correlate with quality of life at the county level?
-- Is there a correlation between tax rates and wealth?, education perfromance?
+- What is the relationship between tax rates and wealth or public school performance?
-- Where are the top 5 and bottom 5 counties housing vacany rates?
-- How have house values changed over time?
+- How effective are the most tenured state legislators in representing their districts?
+- Which areas benefit the most from state and federal funding?

+## Help Wanted
+**Join our team of data-driven enthusiasts!** We're looking for expertise in data collection, analysis, and visualization.
+Specific needs include:
+- **Data Acquisition**: Documenting and sourcing data.
+- **Data Transformation**: Preparing data for Looker Studio and infographics.
+- **Process Design**: Implementing routines for data updates.

+Learn more about how you can contribute contact kurt@kurtselden.com.

-# Getting Started
+# Getting Started -Details

-## Tools:
+## Tools Utilized:

-- Python / Jupyter notebook
+- **Python / Jupyter Notebook**: For data scraping and analysis.
-- SQL dB
-- Excel
+- **SQL Database**: To manage and manipulate our extensive datasets.
+- **Excel / Google Sheets**: For data refinement using Power Query.
-- Looker Studio
+- **Google Looker Studio**: For visualizing and publishing insights.

-## Python
+### Python
 used to scrape data from the North Carolina General Assembly (State Legislature) website.
 The script populates the data into a MySQL database hosted on Windows 11 machine (using localhost server).
 Another Python script scrapes the aggregated NC county data from greatschools.org for the MySQL dB, but this data can only be used for personal use.
 This data will need to be replaced by the primary source available at the NC Department of Public Instruction site, <https://www.dpi.nc.gov/data-reports>.
 This site will need to be scraped.

 Python script updates need to access your local MySQL instance (assumes you keep the same schema as provided with the SQL scripts).
 Replace with your info: